top of page

 I created low fidelity wireframes that displayed the the on-boarding process, community feed, chat feed, and call screen.

-When designing, I wanted to ensure the new feature I added were consistent with Duolingo's existing branding and style guidelines.
+When designing, I wanted to ensure the new feature I added was consistent with Duolingo's existing branding and style guidelines.

 I brought my wireframes and branding to life by creating high fidelity mockups of the new features for the Duolingo app.
 The new features include a Community feed displaying details about native speakers and filter options, additions to user profiles to include timezone, interests and availability, a chat feature with helpful translation and voice tools, and a calling feature.